 Pollution is defined as “daily loadings” that an average person will put on a sanitation system through their excrement and washwater, defining quantities of feces, urine, and other sanitation concerns that a typical household generates, as well as concentrations of pollutants such as nitrogen and phosphorus found in each concern.

 Performance is defined by logarithmic reductions of diseases and percent reductions in the discharge of nitrogen, phosphorus, and other concentrated pollutants in comparison to the baseline pollution standard with no treatment.

 All installed systems must be accessible for testing.
-For septic systems this means accessible ports in the tank and testing wells in the leach field or sand filter.
-In the event of an environmental concern, all systems are ready for testing.
+For septic systems, this means accessible ports in the tank and testing wells in the leach field or sand filter.
+In the event of an environmental or health concern, all systems are ready for testing.

 A certain number of every new design or system must be field tested at the manufacturer or installer’s expense in order to verify their function.
 All future versions of a system are “deemed to comply.”

 The testing and verification methodology is openly available, as is all testing data and average installed costs.
 This data assists homeowners in making choices and policymakers in decisions.